mgshot/mgshot/README.md

 Web Developer And Bot Developer
 -------------------------------
 I've been learning to code for 5 years, after switching careers.
 I started with HTML and Python, But have really found a passion for backend development 😊
-* 🌍  I'm based in 🇨🇦Canada
+* 🌍  I'm based in Canada 🇨🇦
 * 🧠  I'm learning Flutter and Django
 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=mgshot&label=Profile%20views&color=blueviolet&style=for-the-badge" alt="mgshot" />